Emergency/Advanced

 RC Loss of Signal (LOS)

-RC Loss of Signal (LOS) can occur if the pilot's handset signal degrades, stops, or if Aurora doesn't receive the signal due to distance or interference (e.g. from obstacles or other radio signals).
+RC Loss of Signal (LOS) can occur if the pilot's handset signal degrades or stops or Aurora doesn't receive the signal due to distance or interference (e.g., obstacles or other radio signals).

-If the remote control signal is lost for a duration longer than the RC Timeout, a failsafe mechanism will be activated.
-The RC Timeout is set to a short duration of 0.5 seconds, which may not allow enough time for the pilot to react before the failsafe mechanism is triggered.
+A failsafe mechanism will be activated if the remote control signal is lost longer than the RC Timeout.
+The RC Timeout is set to 0.5 seconds, which may not allow enough time for the pilot to react before the failsafe mechanism is triggered.
 By default, the failsafe mechanism will activate the Return Mode.

 If the signal is lost, check the power and orientation of the pilot's handset antenna, especially when Aurora is far from the pilot.